Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection

 \subsection{Training Procedure}

-The complete training process of our method in Stage~1 is detailed in Algorithm~\ref{algorithm}.
-The algorithm describes an iterative procedure that begins with sampling video data, followed by feature extraction using a combined CNN–RNN backbone.
-The policy network $\pi$ is then used to dynamically determine the optimal number of frames to compress through clip mixup.
-To enable robust and differentiable action selection, the process incorporates Gumbel-Max sampling.
-This is followed by clip compression, which improves computational efficiency while preserving essential video information.
+The training process begins by sampling video data and extracting features using the combined CNN-RNN backbone.
+The policy network $\pi$ then dynamically determines the optimal number of frames to compress via Frame Fusion.

+To improve training stability and efficiency, we adopt a multi-step training procedure: \textbf{Step 1: Pre-train CNN.} We first fine-tune the CNN feature extractor (e.g., MobileNetV2) using frame-level labels, while all other modules remain frozen. \textbf{Step 2: Pre-train RNN.} We freeze the pre-trained CNN and train the GRU using clip-level labels.
+In this step, the policy network is bypassed, and frames are fed to the GRU using a default uniform sampling strategy. \textbf{Step 3: Jointly Train Policy and Classifier.} We freeze both the pre-trained CNN and GRU modules.
+Then, we jointly train the policy network ($\pi$) and the final classifier ($f_c$).

-Finally, the classifier network $f_c$ predicts the video label.
-The entire model, including the feature extractor, policy network, and classifier, is jointly optimized by minimizing a composite loss function.
-This systematic method enables efficient and adaptive video understanding, making it well-suited for wildfire monitoring applications.
+During \textbf{Step 3}, only the parameters of $\pi$ and $f_c$ are updated by minimizing the composite loss function, which combines classification, balanced, and FLOPs-aware terms.
+This strategy approximates end-to-end optimization of the full model while ensuring stable convergence and efficient resource usage.
+The resulting framework enables effective and adaptive video understanding, making it well-suited for UAV-based wildfire monitoring applications.